Democratic Choice of Kazakhstan: Decline and disbandment (2002–2005)

 QDT became split in the spring of 2002, as a group of moderate members, including Oraz Zhandosov, Bulat Abilov, and Alikhan Baimenov, established the center-right Ak Zhol Party.
 Later, Ak Zhol also gave birth to another party, Naghyz Ak Zhol, led by Bulat Abilov, Altynbek Sarsenbaev, and Oraz Zhandosov.
 QDT leaders have been trying to reregister the party with a new name: Alga!
-Kazakhstan.
+Kazakhstan, under the leadership of Marat Zhylanbayev.
 Despite repeated attempts, authorities did not register QDT as a political movement.
 A party, Democratic Choice of Kazakhstan, was founded out of the movement and participated in the 2004 parliamentary elections in a bloc with Serikbolsyn Abdildin’s Communist Party.
 The bloc failed to win any seats in the parliament.

 The QDT was disbanded in February 2005 before the presidential elections.
 But the party-led coalition of opposition forces, For a Just Kazakhstan, nominated former deputy chair of the Otan party, Zharmakhan Tuyakbay, as a presidential candidate in the elections held on 4 December 2005.
 Tuyakbay received 6% of the votes.